Outdoor Recreation For Every Season

 Don’t you love that feeling when you find interesting things hidden in plain sight?
 The feeling compels you to share it.
 Throughout the region are hidden gems that are worth snapping a photo.
 Challenge your friends, family and followers to rediscover all the treasures you found along with something new.
 To get you started the Olar Town Park has an eye catching feature that represents the town’s history.

 Start the year off with a First Day Hike at one of the four state parks in the region.
 Hiking in the ‘winter’ may sound bizarre, but our weather allows us to stay outdoors mostly all year-round.
 Looking to challenge family or friends?
-Play a round of miniature golf or test your skill in the batting cages at South on Whiskey.
+Play a round of miniature golf at South on Whiskey.

 Check out our calendar for events throughout the year.